• Skip to main content

 Step 6:

 Heat any heavy bottomed tawa or pan.
 Transfer the paratha on tawa such that the side which was up while rolling is upwards on tawa also.
-Dry roast the paratha from both sides till you get nice golden spots.
+Dry roast the paratha from both sides till you get slightly golden spots.

 Step 7: